0chain/0chain/docs/unit-tests.md

 Only our test function needs testing, not any external functions that it might call.
 We need to mock these out external function calls.
-Check that our function passes though the correct parameters and handles the response correctly.
+Check that our function passes through the correct parameters and handles the response correctly.

 If the function forms part of an interface then we can use [Mocks](#mocks),